thanhlongzzz/backup-restore-n8n-in-docker/README.md

 #backup credentials
 docker exec -it n8n /bin/sh -c "n8n export:credentials --all" > export_cre.json
 ```
+*open export.json and export_cre.json delete excess on the top of the json file
 #in new self host auto install n8n:

 ```